-Every fall, the trucking company Mike used to drive for had "open enrollment," a time period when employees could sign up for (or decline) certain "company-offered" benefits such as health insurance, dental insurance, vision care, long-term disability, drug plan, etc.
+Every fall, the regional trucking company Mike used to drive for had "open enrollment," a time period when employees could sign up for (or decline) certain "company-offered" benefits such as health insurance, dental insurance, vision care, long-term disability, drug plan, etc.

 On this page, we share what happened in 2009 when we went through this annual ritual.

 We know that each professional truck driver's situation is unique, so please use your own best judgment regarding your selections.

 The resulting selection may or may not be satisfactory for you personally and you should know that you have choices!

-While it is not our goal to share with you the names of insurance companies that we would not personally have a policy with, we do want to share with you information so that you can be a wise steward of the money entrusted to you.
+While it is not our goal to share with you the names of insurance companies with which we would not personally have a policy, we do want to share with you information so that you can be a wise steward of the money entrusted to you.

 When Mike's trucking company announced in 2008 that they were changing insurance companies, he knew immediately that he did not want coverage from that company.
-So, he went shopping for a new health insurance policy.

 He found a local health insurance broker whose job it is to shop across numerous health insurance companies to find the right policy with the right coverage at the right price for customers.

 The drivers were told that they must see someone about signing up for benefits that year.

-that year.
 None of the benefits from 2009 would carry over to 2010.

 Furthermore, the company sent out a letter informing employees that they would have to pay more for their health insurance than previously.

 There were three chairs in the office, the one he was in behind the desk with a laptop computer on it, one to the side of the desk near him and one opposite the desk.

 In fact, the counselor was so ignorant going into open enrollment that he had to refer to the packet of information that Mike had already studied.

-We knew that to be utterly untrue since we already had a health insurance policy that offered more, with a higher lifetime maximum, at a lower cost.
+We knew that to be utterly untrue since we already had a health insurance policy that offered better benefits, with a higher lifetime maximum, at a lower cost.